brson/wasm-opt-rs/notes.md

 call the C++ `wasm_opt_main`,
 and report its error code.

-It's basic strategy is to collect the arguments into a `Vec<OsString>`, convert those into a `Vec` of the type the C++ code wants, then collect another `Vec` of _pointers_ to those,
+Its basic strategy is to collect the arguments into a `Vec<OsString>`, convert those into a `Vec` of the type the C++ code wants, then collect another `Vec` of _pointers_ to those,